 Undaria pinnatifida

-Undaria pinnatifida, commonly known as wakame, is a brown seaweed that inhabits the intertidal zone down to depths of approximately 20 metres.
-It is typically found in sheltered reef areas with conditions such as temperature, available nutrients, light and depth all being important variables in the life cycle of the seaweed.
+Undaria pinnatifida, commonly known as wakame, is a brown seaweed native to Japan.
+It was introduced to the Southern Hemisphere where it is considered an invasive pest.
+Undaria inhabits coastal waters to depths of approximately 20 metres and is typically found in sheltered reef areas.
+Conditions such as temperature, available nutrients, light and depth are all important variables in the life cycle of the seaweed.
 Sporophylls produce up to 100 million spores which then settle and grow into new individuals.
-Undaria can reach approximately 2m in length in just nine months and growth rates often exceed 1cm per day – making the species a rapidly renewable marine resource.
+Undaria can reach approximately 2 m in length in less than one year and growth rates can be up to 1 cm per day – making the species a rapidly renewable marine resource.

-Undaria is hand-harvested by Marinova’s team of professional divers when the seaweed reaches the peak of its growth cycle, usually during springtime.
-Each seaweed is then inspected for any foreign objects such as shells and crustaceans, and the Undaria sporophyll (known as mekabu) is separated from the blade (known as wakame).
+Marinova utilises wild Undaria that has been hand-harvested by teams of professional divers in Tasmania (Australia) and Patagonia (Argentina).
+The seaweed is harvested when it reaches the peak of its growth cycle, usually during springtime.
+Once harvested, each seaweed is then inspected for any foreign matter, such as shells and crustaceans, before the Undaria sporophyll (known as mekabu) is separated from the blade (known as wakame).
 The fresh seaweed is hung on racks and sun-dried to preserve the bioactive compounds, such as fucoidan.
+An overview of the Undaria harvest process is provided in the video below.

 The potential health benefits of Fucus vesiculosus are well reported in scientific literature.
 Professor Harald Kylin, the Swedish chemist who first isolated and described fucoidan in 1913, focused many of his early studies on Fucus.
 The very first commercial fucoidan extracts available on the Western market were also derived from this species.